 Tip 1 – Own the fact that you are cold calling

 Accept the fact that prospects are hardened to cold calling.
-There’s a good chance they will have come across cold emails that pretended to be personalized, as well.
+There’s a good chance they will have come across cold emails that have false personalization, as well.

 Tip 3 – Watch your tone